Array§

 setElement<I extends any[]>(data: I, index: number, value: ElementType<I>): I

-Returns a copy of the array data
+Returns a copy of the array data with the element at index set to value.

-will count backward from the end of the array.
+A negative index will count backward from the end of the array.

 Source§setElement<I extends any[]>(